It’s been years since the last theatrical Batman spoof movie came

 Easter eggs aimed at just about every one of his incarnations.
 Seriously, this

-movie is a Batman fans wet dream, and even the smallest of fans can find something
+movie is a Batman fans dream and can easily find something

-to love in this film.
-Every single Batman movie leading up to this film is mentioned
+to love in this movie.
+Every single Batman outing leading up to this film is mentioned

 and is equally satirized as well as celebrated.